KyraTheDonkey/AdventOfCode2022/README.md

 functions to better improve the readability of the code.
 My error messages also had a bit more information, and I read up a bit more about RangeInclusive (`..=`) to use in part 2 of the problem.

+## Day 5
+The input file for this was annoying, so I had to directly create the stack of crates inside the code.
+Nested vectors are also a pain in the ass to work with, and it took me a ton of bugfixing to try and get the values out and make the right ones mutable etc etc blah blah blah.
+Definitely the longest day so far.